 Well, it depends.

 The main goal of these websites is to make sure you do not do a chargeback on your credit card.
-If a company has too many chargebacks, they can be blocked by their payment service provider or credit card companies like Mastercard, Visa and American Express.
+If a company has too many chargebacks, they can be blocked by their payment service provider or credit card company like Mastercard, Visa and American Express.

 Should I share (part of) my credit card number?

-Never share your full credit card number by phone, email or a website you do not trust.
+Never share your full credit card number by phone, email or on a website you do not trust.
 Also do not send a photo of your credit card.

 Many of these credit card customer support sites ask for the first 6 digits and the last 4 digits of your credit card.
 The reason for this is that most consumers do not use their real name on adult content, gambling or dating sites.

 First, ask if they offer any other way of checking if you have a subscription.
 For example, your alias/fake name or email address.
 If not, you can consider giving them the first 6 digits and the last 4 digits of your credit card as it is moderately safe.
 The first 6 digits represent the network that produced the credit card, the 7th to 15th digits are personal identifiers and the last digit is usually a check digit.

 However, do not provide any additional information like your full name, card expiration date and security (CVV) code.
 This kind of information is not needed as they should already have your credit card details on record.

 When in doubt, simply contact your credit card company to do a chargeback.
 You can read more about how to do a chargeback in our article How to Get Your Money Back From a Scam.
 Better safe than sorry.

 Keep an eye on your credit card transactions.
 Do not wait for the monthly statement but check your credit card at least once per week.
 Can you recognize all charges?
 If not - take action!